psx-spx/psx-spx.github.io/docs/konamisystem573.md

 |    11 | R  | Player 1 button 6                       |
 | 12-15 |    | Unused?                                 |

-**NOTE**: since buttons are active low (wired between JAMMA pins and ground), all bits are 0 when a button is pressed and 1 when it isn't.
+As buttons are active-low (wired between JAMMA pins and ground), all bits are 0 when a button is pressed and 1 otherwise.

 The signals for buttons 4 and 5 are wired in parallel to both JAMMA and the `EXT-IN` connector, while button 6 can only be connected through `EXT-IN` and is usually unused.

 #### `0x1f40000e` (ASIC register 7): **JAMMA controls** / **External inputs**